 Remember, these are growing bodies that you will be dealing with.
-Not only will you learn important practical information when it comes to exercise, but the intricate theory as well.
+Not only will you learn important practical information regarding exercise, but the intricate theory as well.

 The Youth Exercise Specialization certification from NASM is focussed on personal trainers that want to train children and teenagers between the ages of 6 to 19.

-It is focused on both training and providing a nutritional guideline to help youth manage their weight, get fit and develop from a physical standpoint.
+It is focused on both training and providing nutritional guideline to help youth manage their weight, get fit, and develop from a physical standpoint.
 Like other NASM certifications, it uses the OPT model to achieve this.

-It’s the perfect certification addition to an already practicing CPT who wants to branch out into working with the youth.
+It’s the perfect certification addition to an already practicing CPT who wants to work with the youth.

-Again, both of these are excellent certification should you be looking to work with young clients.
+Again, both are excellent certifications should you want to work with young clients.
 From a pricing point of views, NASM’s is quite a bit cheaper ($199 vs $799).

 Bodybuilding Specialist Certifications

-If guiding people towards the ultimate body is your thing, then perhaps your focus needs to be towards a specialist bodybuilding certification.
+If guiding people toward the ultimate body is your thing, then perhaps your focus needs to be towards a specialist bodybuilding certification.
 Let’s take a quick look at a specialist offering from ISSA.

 The ISSA Bodybuilding Specialist certification provides you with all the tools you need to help your clients get the bodies they have always wanted.
-From those who just want to be as buff as possible, to clients that have the goal of entering a competition, this certification focuses on the key areas that will help you make that happen.
+From those who want to be as buff as possible, to clients that aim to enter a competition, this certification focuses on the key areas that will help you make that happen.